Review · Other Supplements

 Four or five files, depending on how you count:

 • The main guide.
 50–70 pages, formatted for screen reading.
-It covers what fatty liver is, why diet matters, and a list of liver-friendly foods and supplements.
-The writing is health-blog level — clear, but similar to what the American Liver Foundation publishes free.
+It covers what fatty liver is (basic pathophysiology), why diet matters, and a list of “liver-healing” foods and supplements.
+The writing is generic health-blog level.
+Nothing you couldn’t find on the American Liver Foundation site in ten minutes.

 • A 7-day meal plan.
-Breakfast, lunch, dinner, and snacks, mostly Mediterranean-style.
-Useful if you’ve never planned meals before.
+Breakfast, lunch, dinner, snacks.
+Mostly Mediterranean-diet style.
+Useful if you’ve never planned a meal before.
+If you have, it’s a Pinterest board in PDF form.

-• A food and supplement list.
+• A supplement list.
 Milk thistle, turmeric, dandelion root, vitamin E, and a few others.
-The list is general and doesn’t tie doses to specific clinical trials, and it doesn’t flag that high-dose vitamin E can raise bleeding risk or that milk thistle can interact with some prescription drugs.
+No dosages are matched to clinical trials.
+The guide does not mention that high-dose vitamin E can increase bleeding risk or that milk thistle interacts with CYP450 drugs.
+That omission is the kind of thing that makes a $27 PDF dangerous if you don’t know what you’re doing.

 • Bonus PDF: “10 Detox Smoothie Recipes.”
-A light extra.
-The word “detox” signals the science bar here is casual.
+Filler.
+The word “detox” in the title tells you the scientific bar here is low.

 • Facebook group access.
 Mentioned on the sales page.
-I couldn’t verify how active it is — treat it as a peer-support group with no medical moderation.
+I couldn’t verify how active it is or whether the vendor uses it to upsell.
+Assume it’s a peer-support group with no medical moderation.

 What it costs